yohanchatelain/fmriprep/docs/outputs.rst

   outlier/volume).

 All these confounds can be used to detect potential outlier time points - frames with high motion or spikes.
-Detected outliers can be further removed from time-series using methods such as: volume *censoring* - entirely discarding problematic time points ([Power2012]_), regressing signal from outlier points in denoising procedure, or including outlier points in the subsequent first-level analysis when building the design matrix.
+Detected outliers can be further removed from time series using methods such as: volume *censoring* - entirely discarding problematic time points ([Power2012]_), regressing signal from outlier points in denoising procedure, or including outlier points in the subsequent first-level analysis when building the design matrix.
 Averaged value of confound (for example, mean ``framewise_displacement``)